delving/delving/docs/ingestion-sip-creator.markdown

 ## Step Three : Refining the Field Mappings

 It is in the refinement process that you first encounter Groovy code and are given an opportunity to review and edit the snippets that were generated in the previous step.

-We will look at some examples of the generated snippets.
+### URL Launch Feature

+Some fields in the output record must be URLs, whether they are simply copied from input records or generated on the basis of some of their contents.
+When the mapping is responsible for generating the URLs it is important to be able to check whether they are legitimate functional URLs pointing to the correct things.

+The output panel on the lower right of this tab has a special feature to make this process easy.
+Since the SIP-Creator is launched from within your web browser using Java Web Start it has some control of the browser.
+When you double-click an URL in the output window it launches your browser on that link, allowing you to verify that the generated URL is indeed correct.

 ### Generated Snippets